 \begin{hypothesis} Assume Hypothesis \ref{hyp0.2} with the additional condition: \begin{enumerate} \item[(5)] The Hopf algebra $H$ (with antipode $S$) is semisimple, and hence $S^2=Id_H$ \cite[Theorem 3]{LarsonRadford}. \end{enumerate} \end{hypothesis}

 Conditions (1)-(3) generalize faithful, linear actions of finite groups $G$ on $k[u,v]$ to the quantum setting.
-Unless stated otherwise we will assume Hypothesis \ref{hyp0.1}.
 We view condition (4) as analogous to the condition that $G\subseteq SL_2(k)$ in the following sense.
-In the classical setting $G$ is realized as a subgroup of $GL_2(k)$, and the usual determinant induces a group homomorphism, {\sf det}$:G\hookrightarrow GL_2(k) \rightarrow k^{\times}.$ Note that $\sf{det}$ is not intrinsic to $G$, but depends on the action of $G$ on $k[u,v]$.
-The {\it homological determinant} of a Hopf algebra action on a graded $k$-algebra $R$ is a useful generalization for the map $\sf{det}$.
-Condition (5) is another generalization of group actions, for it holds for group actions in characteristic 0 (or when the characteristic of the field does not divide the order of the group).
-Although not needed for all our results, semisimplicity will be used for a large part of this paper, in particular for our results on the regularity and the geometry of the resulting invariant rings $R^H$ [Theorems~\ref{thm0.8} and~\ref{thm0.9}].
+In the classical setting $G$ is realized as a subgroup of $GL_2(k)$, and the usual determinant induces a group homomorphism, {\sf det}$:G\hookrightarrow GL_2(k) \rightarrow k^{\times}.$ Note that det is not intrinsic to $G$, but depends on the action of $G$ on $k[u,v]$.
+The {\it homological determinant} of a Hopf algebra action on a graded $k$-algebra $R$ is a useful generalization of the map det.
+Although not needed for all our results, semisimplicity (Condition (5)) will be used for a large part of this paper, in particular for our results on the regularity and the geometry of the resulting invariant rings $R^H$ [Theorem~\ref{thm0.6} and Proposition~\ref{thm0.7}].

 Now we state our main theorem.
 We say that a Hopf algebra is {\it nontrivial} if it is both noncommutative and noncocommutative.